 - Advancing our LNC Platform and expanding the utilization of this promising technology into areas of innovative medicine beyond small molecules, including nucleic acids (e.g., mRNA, DNA, ASOs) and proteins. - Positioning MAT2203 for an NDA filing for various indications for the treatment of serious IFIs, including cryptococcal meningitis.
 We are seeking non-dilutive funds from prospective third-party pharmaceutical partners and various governmental sources of capital, such as the Biomedical Advanced Research and Development Authority (BARDA) and the NIH to continue the development of MAT2203 into Phase 3.
-We are also seeking the input and guidance of the FDA for an additional Phase 3 study of various IFIs.

-• Building an external pipeline of collaborations focused on our LNC Platform with leading pharmaceutical companies like Genentech and National Resilience to provide delivery solutions for their complex nucleic acid drug products.
+We are also seeking the input and guidance of the FDA for an additional Phase 3 study of various IFIs. - Building an external pipeline of collaborations focused on our LNC Platform with leading pharmaceutical companies like Genentech and National Resilience to provide delivery solutions for their complex nucleic acid drug products.

-We have incurred losses for each period from our inception.
-For the three months ended March 31, 2023 and 2022, our net loss was \$5,513 and \$5,978, respectively.
-We expect to incur significant expenses and operating losses over the next several years.
-Accordingly, we will need additional financing to support our continuing operations.
+For the six month periods ended June 30, 2023 and 2022, our net loss was \$11,573 and \$11,901, respectively.
+We have incurred losses for each period from our inception and expect to incur additional losses for the foreseeable future.
+We believe the cash, cash equivalents and marketable debt securities on hand are sufficient to fund planned operations into the third quarter of 2024, but not beyond.
 We will seek to fund our operations through public or private equity offerings, debt financing, government or other third-party funding, collaborations and licensing arrangements.
-Adequate additional financing may not be available to us on acceptable terms, or at all.
-Our failure to raise capital as and when needed would impact our going concern and would have a negative impact on our financial condition and our ability to pursue our business strategy and continue as a going concern.
-We will need to generate significant revenues to achieve profitability, and we may never do so.
+These financing alternatives may not be available to us on acceptable terms, or at all.
+As a result, substantial doubt exists about our ability to continue as a going concern.